-How did you tell your ex you wanted a?
+How did you tell your ex you wanted a divorce?
 Or how did she tell you?

 Almost certainly, it wasn’t by email.